 Failure to bring all of these documents to pre-enrolment will mean that you cannot proceed to formal enrolment or attend any learning sessions on your course.

 If you cannot attend your allocated session or have any questions about pre-enrolment, please contact Student Services at your campus who will provide you with further guidance.

 If your Tier 4 application is successful, you will receive a new Biometric Residence Permit.
 You must bring it to Student Services at your campus to be checked and copied.
 Please note that if your application is unsuccessful, the University will have to withdraw you from your course in order to comply with Home Office regulations.

 If your visa application is refused, please email International Student Advice immediately.
 We can then advise you further on your options, including if you are eligible for an administrative review of the Home Office’s decision.
 Please include in your email a copy of all of the pages of the refusal notice you will receive from the Home Office.
 You must notify the University if your application is refused, even if you decide to seek advice from a third party such as an agent or solicitor.
 You must not apply for an administrative review until you have notified the University.

 Late arrivals and withdrawals

-If you decide to not attend your course at The University of Law, it is very important that you notify our Visa Compliance Team so that we can report this to the Home Office.
-Failure to do this may affect you applying for a visa in the future or travelling to the UK.
+If you decide to not attend your course at The University of Law, it is very important that you notify us by emailing our Visa Compliance Team so that we can report this to the Home Office.
+Failure to do this may affect you applying for a visa in the future or traveling to the UK.